pygfx/pylinalg/CONVENTIONS.md

 result of multiplying an object's model matrix with its parent's world matrix.
 For the root world object, the world matrix is equal to its model matrix.

-The view, projection and screen matrices are owned by camera objects.
+The view and projection matrices are owned by camera objects.
 The view matrix can be acquired by inverting the camera's world matrix.
-The projection and screen matrices are configured independently on the camera and depend on its type (perspective, orthographic).
+The projection matrix is configured independently on the camera and depends on its type (perspective, orthographic).

 Pylinalg provides methods in its functional API to produce all of these matrices.